QuantumShinobi/djank/README.md

 ### Site status
 At times, the site is down due to developmental purposes.
 You can check the status of the site in our [discord server](https://discord.gg/WuW9dSKM) in [this channel](https://discord.com/channels/834422048146456577/834422306829893642/834424354900279346)

-## Discord bot
-As for the bot, it's in the process of being made, we're brining new features to it regularly.
-You can know more about the bot [here](https://fun-bot-discord.github.io/fun-bot-website/) and [invite it in your server](https://discord.com/oauth2/authorize?client_id=819212547449290794&scope=bot&permissions=2147483647).
-The prefix for the bot is `f!`

-**NOTE : CURRENTLY THE BOT'S SITE IS UNDER DEVELOPMENT**

-## Mobile app
-The mobile app, as of now, is still under development.
-We've started working on it and will be rolling it out soon.
-Until then, feel free to use our website on your mobile

 [Visit us!](https://djank.herokuapp.com)